 Stop jumping and biting

-Similarly, before some of your favorite pairs of footwear are chewed on and shredded by those sharp canines, you can train your dog to stop by exchanging the shoe with a toy, which he would prefer anyway.
+Similarly, before some of your favorite pairs of footwear are chewed on and shredded by those sharp canines, you can train your dog to stop by exchanging the shoe with a toy, which he would prefer.

-Some dogs also show their love in the form of biting, and it can get a bit dangerous if you have small children in your family and for your guests too.
+Some dogs also show their love by biting, which can get a bit dangerous if you have small children in your family and for your guests too.
 To prevent this bad habit, you can act as if you are injured whenever he starts biting or gnawing.
-Your reaction will astound the dog, and if you’re lucky, he’ll stop.
+Your reaction will astound the dog; if you’re lucky, he’ll stop.

 Dogs are adorable pets with an endless supply of love for you.
-Make sure the training period is enjoyable for you both and take good care of your newest family member.
+Ensure the training period is enjoyable and take good care of your newest family member.